This is a complete guide on how to use Obsidian as a Zettelkasten as a beginner.

 I understand that everything has a cost and that there’s no free lunch.
 Thus, I don’t mind paying for software if I get value from it.

 Especially, given the fact that operating systems and digital environments evolve fast.
 Yet, the developers of any given app still need resources to keep things up to date.
-This is exactly why I bought Obsidian’s catalyst licence.
-It may not be a lot, but I know that those $50 supported the development:
+This is exactly why I bought Obsidian’s catalyst license.
+It may not be a lot, but I know that those $50 supported the development.

 You may (or may not) think like me, and that’s okay.